rudransh-singh/currency-conversion-system/README.md

 $ 2 "Trade Bank Name"

 3. Add Currency Exchange<br>
-$ 3 "Trade Bank Name" "Source Currency" "Destination Currency" "Conversion Rate" This is to convert from source to destination currency.
+$ 3 "Trade Bank Name" "Source Currency" "Destination Currency" "Conversion Rate"<br>
+This is to convert from source to destination currency.
 A directed edge is added to the graph of the trade bank from source currency to destination currency.

 4. Remove Currency Exchange<br>
-$ 4 "Trade Bank Name" "Currency 1" "Currency 2"
+$ 4 "Trade Bank Name" "Currency 1" "Currency 2"<br>
 This removes the conversion from currency 1 to currency 2 in the specified trade bank.

 5. Add Currency to Trade Bank<br>